JoaoGFarias/JoaoGFarias.github.io/_posts/2019-03-14-3_no_tech_career_boost.markdown

 The problem with such environments is that, although it's possible to perform any activity, they are inherently slow and error-prone.
 Every decision demands both mental power and physical effort - draining your capacity throughout the day.
 On top of that, since the environment is already complex, daily increments in its complexity pass unnoticed.

-To mitigate these problems, like you don't change tires of a car while driving, it's necessary to stop your daily activities and apply three verbs in the target messy area:
+To mitigate these problems, as you don't change tires of a car while driving, it's necessary to stop your daily activities and apply three verbs in the target messy area:

 - To Organize;
 - To Remove;